AdobeDocs/experience-manager-screens.en/help/user-guide/tizen-player.md

 1. After AEM restarts go to `/system/console/configMgr` and search for **Adobe Granite Token Authentication Handler**.
 Set the value for the **SameSite** value to **None**.

 1. You should see a new option *User agents to be exempted from samesite attribute*.
-Populate this with a regex corresponding to the user agent(s) that is(are) incompatible with the *SameSite=None* attribute.
+Populate this with a regex corresponding to the user agent that is(are) incompatible with the *SameSite=None* attribute.
    >[!NOTE]
    >See [SameSite=None: Known Incompatible Clients](https://www.chromium.org/updates/same-site/incompatible-clients) for more details.
 For the Tizen player use the regex: `(.*)Tizen(.*)`.